Health inspectors ding Trump’s Mar-a-Lago eateries

 WASHINGTON (AP) — Unsafe seafood.
 Insufficiently refrigerated meats.
 Rusty shelving.
 Cooks without hairnets.

-Reports show Florida health inspectors dinged President Donald Trump’s Mar-a-Lago resort with 13 violations in late January, days before the U.S. leader hosted Japanese Prime Minister Shinzo Abe (shin-zoh AH’-bay) for a visit.
+Reports show Florida health inspectors cited President Donald Trump’s Mar-a-Lago resort with 15 violations in late January, days before the U.S. leader hosted Japanese Prime Minister Shinzo Abe for a diplomatic visit.

 Still, the state inspectors allowed the luxury resort’s main restaurant and beach club grill to remain open as staff scrambled to make several immediate corrections.

 Among the “high priority” problems described as “potentially hazardous” were faulty fridges with meats stored well above the required 41 degrees Fahrenheit.
-Other issues included fish being served raw or undercooked without undergoing “proper parasite destruction.”
+For example, in the restaurant’s walk-in cooler the duck and beef were measured at 50 degrees, while a ham was at 57.

 Most Read Stories